 What are Lisp Machines?
 See here (also has links to more information).

-After hacking the CADR emulator (much fun!), I hacked emulators for the TI Explorer: the Meroko and Nevermore for a while.
-Currently I'm bit by the Lambda bug: the LambdaDelta emulator for the LMI Lambda by Daniel Seagraves.I sometimes run a real Symbolics 3650, but it's very very noisy (and the screen is now illegible)...
+After hacking the CADR emulator (much fun!) in 2005, I hacked emulators for the TI Explorer: the Meroko and Nevermore for a while.
+In 2017 I was bit by the Lambda bug: the LambdaDelta emulator for the LMI Lambda by Daniel Seagraves.I sometimes run a real Symbolics 3650, but it's very very noisy (and the screen is now illegible)...
 Back in the old days I worked on real CADRs, LMI Lambdas, and TI Explorers.

 The Lambda emulator (LambdaDelta) is really really good: on a modern machine it's at least as fast as the original (although it interprets the microcode), and you don't have to re-seat the boards every now and then, like on the original!
-So far I made small contributions to it, implementing the visual and audible bell.
+So far I made small contributions to it, like implementing the visual and audible bell, and fixing small bugs.

 I hacked the keyboard emulation for the "new" keyboard, and the Chaosnet interface.

 See some files for setting up the CADR system.
 To compile it on macOS 11.12, I needed a tiny patch to syms.c and to the Makefile.